-Incidents of exposure to pathogens may include needle stick or laceration, blood or body fluid splashes, abrasions, hangnails, or acquired dermatitis (i.e. latex allergies), human bite that breaks the skin, or other exposures.
+Incidents of exposure to pathogens may include needle stick or laceration, blood or body fluid splashes, abrasions, hangnails, or acquired dermatitis (i.e., latex allergies), human bite that breaks the skin, or other exposures.

 In case of exposure, follow the facility guidelines for exposure and treatment.
 Next, call your instructor immediately.
 If you are unable to contact your instructor, please report to the Infection Control Department or Employee Health Office.
 If the source client is known, the agency in which the exposure occurred may request that the client or family consent for testing, according to hospital policy.
 Each incident will be treated on a case-by-case basis and if indicated, treatment initiated.
 Students are responsible for any initial treatment and any subsequent treatment.
-See Appendix I for Blood Borne Pathogens Incident Report form.
-The instructor will provide the Blood Borne Pathogens Incident Report form to the Director of Clinical Resources.
+The student and faculty will complete the Incident Report process electronically.

 It is important to report all injuries, whether they are deemed blood borne, or not.
-See Appendix J for Incident (Occurrence) Report form for documentation of all other non-blood borne incidents.
+The student and faculty will complete the incident report process electronically for documentation of all other nonblood borne incidents.